 Looking for a way to break the vicious cycle of weight loss and tone up all the jiggly parts?
 Watch the extra pounds fly off and your muscles firm up with the BetterMe app!

-Feeding before your workout will have you taking carbs that turn to glucose and glycogen that will support your training; this means your body won’t have to use fat or protein reserves from muscle.
+Eating before your workout will have you taking carbs that turn to glucose and glycogen that will support your training; this means your body won’t have to use fat or protein storage from muscle.
 Fed exercise has proven to be very advantageous, especially for bodybuilders and athletes, because they get to intake foods at the right time, which is before their workout, leading to better outcomes.

 One disadvantage of pre-workout nutrition is sugar levels.
-Taking carbs means sugar also gets into your bloodstream, explaining why blood sugar is higher before and during exercise when you eat before working out (2).
+Consuming carbs means glucose also gets into your bloodstream, explaining why blood sugar is higher before and during exercise when you eat before working out (2).

 These glucose and insulin levels attained with pre-workout meals could affect your body composition and may be a factor to determine when looking at your fitness goals.

-With fasted exercise, you’re eating after a workout, meaning you reserve all the nutrients from your meal, while with fed exercise, your body gets the energy it needs to push through.
+With fasted exercise, you’re eating after a workout and mainly use your storage to fuel your training, while with fed exercise, your body gets the energy it needs to push through from some of the food you just ate.
 Both approaches are okay with pre-workout nutrition; it only depends on your fitness goals and preferences.

 For example, bodybuilders should eat before a workout because they indulge in intense exercise, sometimes even twice a day.
-Their body may not have enough glycogen stores to support them to do a fasted exercise, meaning they will have ineffective training, not to mention the negative effects such training would have on their muscle mass.
+Their body may not have enough glycogen storage to support them to do a fasted exercise, and they could have ineffective training, not to mention the negative effects such training would have on their muscle mass.

 For those looking to lose weight, the idea of should you eat before a workout depends on what your body goals are.
 For weight loss, a fasted exercise may be encouraged because of its benefits, but to maintain body composition, you don’t need to stain the body to use fats.
 Hence you may need to feed before exercise.